heroku/langchain-heroku/docs/langgraph_101_verification_summary.md

 ### Ready for Production

-CharHeroku with LangGraph 101 is ready for:
+ChatHeroku with LangGraph 101 is ready for:
 - **Development**: Local development and testing
 - **Staging**: Pre-production validation
 - **Production**: Live multi-agent workflows